aethersh/as215207.net/src/content/pop/strudel.md

   url: https://www.servperso.net/
 ---

-strudel is one of our newest pops, hosted with Servperso Systems in Düsseldorf.
+strudel is hosted with Servperso Systems in Düsseldorf, Germany.
 It enables us to connect to LOCIX Frankfurt and LOCIX Düsseldorf.

-This system was boostrapped with and runs NixOS with Pathvector & BIRD 2.
+## Prefixes

+- `2602:fbcf:de::/48`
+- `2602:fbcf:df::/48` (anycast)